 Total crossing time: 8 seconds.

 Your average speed is just total distance over time:

 So, your average speed surpasses the limit.
 Does this mean I can fine you?
-Unfortunatelly for you, I can use the Mean Value Theorem, which says:
+Unfortunatelly for you, I can use the Mean Value Theorem,

 "At some instant you where actually travelling at the average speed of 90km/h".